 Best place to find information and services that your council provides...

-Around half of St Helens Borough is open countryside with some areas of distinctive rural character such as around Billinge and Rainford and some areas such as around Bold and Sutton Manor, which are recovering from the scars of past industries including coal mining and glass making.
+Around half of St Helens borough is open countryside with some areas of distinctive rural character, such as in Billinge and Rainford, and areas of Bold and Sutton Manor, which are recovering from the scars of past industries including coal mining and glass making.

 St Helens viewed from Billinge Hill

-The St Helens Landscape Character Assessment provides a breakdown of the Borough’s landscape and its differing character.
-This document is used by developers and planners to minimize the impact of development on the landscape.
+The St Helens Landscape Character Assessment provides a breakdown of the borough’s landscape and its differing character.
+This document is used by developers and planners to minimise the impact of development on the landscape.

-The Council works closely with a range of organisations including the Mersey Forest and the Forestry Commission to increase the amount of tree, woodlands and wildlife habitats in order to repair land damaged by the industries, on which the town developed.
-Through a programme called Wasteland to Woodland, over 2 million trees were planted between 1988 and 2000 turning unsightly and often dangerous sites into pleasant woodland parks.
+The Council works closely with a range of organisations including the Mersey Forest and the Forestry Commission to increase the amount of trees, woodlands and wildlife habitats in order to repair land damaged by the industries, on which the town developed.
+Through a programme called Wasteland to Woodland, over two million trees were planted between 1988 and 2000, turning unsightly and often dangerous sites into pleasant woodland parks.

 Colliers Moss Common Local Nature Reserve before and after restoration